alexbosworth/ln-service/README.md

 Setting both `start` and `outgoing_channel` is not supported

+Requires `info:read` permission

 `confidence` is not supported in LND 0.7.1 `max_timeout_height` is not supported in LND 0.7.1

 Specifying `payment` identifier and `total_mtokens` isn't in LND 0.8.2, below

+On LND versions higher than 0.8.2, use getRouteToDestination instead

     {
       [cltv_delta]: <Final CLTV Delta Number>